LKirst/lie-esl/_pages/LK_Checklist_ThesisStatement_B1.md

 **subtopics** which you then develop in different body paragraphs, but you should not present two unrelated ideas in one thesis statement.

-Here are two examples:
+Here are some examples:

 1. Example: *The German government should take measures to prevent the adverse effects of sugary drinks on public health by introducing a sugar tax and warning labels.*

-   - Subtopic 1 (topic sentence of the first body paragraph): *The government should proactively address the health concerns related to the the consumption of sugary drinks by introducing a sugar tax*.
+   - Subtopic 1 (topic sentence of the first body paragraph): *The government should proactively address the health concerns related to the consumption of sugary drinks by introducing a sugar tax*.

-   - Subtopic 2 (topic sentence of the second body paragraph): *The incidence of diseases related to a diet high in sugar could be reduced if the government introced warning labels on sugary drinks.*
+   - Subtopic 2 (topic sentence of the second body paragraph): *The incidence of diseases related to a diet high in sugar could be reduced if the government introduced warning labels on sugary drinks.*

-2. Example: *The platform and and financial resources which sports superstars have amplify their impact as role models, both positively and negatively.*
+2. Example: *The platform and financial resources which sports superstars have amplify their impact as role models, both positively and negatively.*

    - Subtopic 1 (topic sentence of the first body paragraph): *If athletes